idan-rubin/icq.bot.net/README.md

 HTTP-Based C# implementation for ICQ Bot APIs.

 No Microsoft proprietary mambo jumbo needed!
-Built on the goodness of .Net Core 3.1 and Json.Net
+Built on the goodness of .Net Standard 2.0 and Json.Net

 ## What's in it for me?
 With this package you can: